APSIMInitiative/ApsimX/Docs/content/Contribute/HowToContribute.md

 It is best practice to fork(copy) the APSIM repository and push changes to this before submitting changes to the master version of APSIM.

 See <a href="#to-create-a-fork">"To Create a Fork"</a> section below.

+## Using Git to make changes

+Instructions on how to use Git to make and submit changes can be found <a href="https://git-scm.com/doc" target="_blank">here</a>

+A good practice is to always pull changes from the master APSIM repository before starting any new work.
+This is important to avoid any problems when it comes time to submit your changes.
+Doing this will ensure you have the most up to date version of the APSIM source files.

 ## Commiting changes to your local repository